 How Much and How Often Should You Feed a Goldfish?

-You should feed your goldfish 2 or 3 times per day, for a total of 2 to 3 minutes per feed, removing uneaten food from the tank after this time.
+You should feed them 2 or 3 times per day, for a total of 2 to 3 minutes per feed, removing uneaten food from the tank after this time.
 You will not be able to get all of it, and that’s OK, just remove the majority.

 If they eat lots of protein rich, fatty foods, they build up fat internally much as we do, and this stresses organs and leads to poor health.